levidavis111/ios-functions-lab-1/README.md

 Using your function, print how many characters are in myString:

 `let myString = "Swift is a new programming language for iOS, OS X, watchOS, and tvOS apps that builds on the best of C and Objective-C, without the constraints of C compatibility."`

+If spaces count as Characters:

+func charactersInString(string x: String) -> Int {
+return x.count
+}

+If spaces do NOT count as Characters:

+func charactersInString(string x: String) -> Int {
+let shortString = x.replacingOccurrences(of: " ", with: "")

+return shortString.count
+}

 ## Question 21